Create a Flow

 Connect to a Design to a Flow or Sub-Flow

 Next, when you create a Designs across for your Project, you get the opportunity to connect it to the applicable Sub-Flow.
-This results in Activity (minutes) related to that Sub-Flow becoming accountable and represented on the Flow Dashboard.
+This results in Activity (6 minute intervals) related to that Sub-Flow becoming accountable and represented on the Flow Dashboard as time spent on the Project.
+Once connected, 'View Flow' and under the tab 'Links', you will see all Design connected to the Flow.

 Review